Biomimetics and Dextrous Manipulation Lab

 21 June

 Today we started off with an impromptu meeting to discuss projects for the SURFs and SURIs for the summer.
 I also had a meeting with Lauren Shluzas who was on Materna Medical.
-SHe gave me some great advice on people to reach out to who might be interested in my project and said that there are probably funding opportunities within Stanford Biodesign for my project.
+She gave me some great advice on people to reach out to who might be interested in my project and said that there are probably funding opportunities within Stanford Biodesign for my project.
 Later in the summer I will reach back out to her for more advice.
 Then, I went ahead and continued making parts and printing for my test set up with the ATI Mini.
 My gelatin from yesterday did set, however, I forgot to grease the mold so it turned into goo when I tried to take it out.
 I think I need to not only grease the mold but make a flexible version of my cervix phantom mold for easier release of these softer hydrogels.
 I also talked with Julia about DIGIT Pinki for a little bit and I am going to try to make my own macroscale version to play around with then get to the smaller version later.

 20 June